planningcenter/api-docs/README.md

 - Add the app's subdomain to the Rakefile.
 This will cause `rake` to pull docs from that app.
 - Add the app's `include` file to `index.md`'s YAML frontmatter.
 This will cause the docs to be rendered on the page.
 - Add a corresponding OAuth scope to `api.planningcenteronline.com` and add an entry to the "Scopes" table in `index.md`
-- Run "Publishing Docs" above
+- Run "Publishing Docs" above.